-The report describes six business models that companies can use to design more circular electronics.
-Doing so would meet consumer preferences for lower cost, longer-lasting electronics, and help bring the benefits of internet connected devices to new consumers in the developing world.
+The report set out six business models that companies can use to design more circular electronics.
+Doing so would meet consumer preferences for lower cost, longer-lasting electronics, and help to bring the benefits of internet connected devices to new consumers in the developing world.

-Our 2016 analysis, The end of the upgrade? looks specifically at O2's experience in adapting to a circular economy.
-It provides new evidence that Sim Only customers are using their phones for longer, nearly six months more than four years ago, which is helping to cut annual carbon emissions significantly.
+Our 2016 analysis, The end of the upgrade? looked specifically at O2's experience in adapting to a circular economy.
+It provided new evidence that SIM only customers are using their phones for longer, nearly six months more than four years ago, which is helping to cut annual carbon emissions significantly.

-Our 2016 study, Better products by design: ensuring high standards for UK consumers, provides further analysis of the durability and repairability of smartphones.
+Our 2016 study, Better products by design: ensuring high standards for UK consumers, provided further analysis of the durability and repairability of smartphones.